birthed-by-the-necrophage/bbtnp-hugo-source/content/post/session-12.md

 title = "Session 12"

 +++

 *Session Date: 6/4/2017*

 The party scrambles to learn the basics of bubble car operation, fleeing the scene of Session 11's near-TPK and heading northwest into the mists (off the shore of Area 15.)

 ![Area Map](/uploads/session-12-area-map.png)

+*(ed. note: Wow, that area map isn't holding up very well.
+I had to convert it to black and white to hide an unsightly yellowish splotch.)*

-The bubble car seems to have a maximum altitude of about 100ft, and Flynn notices that both the bubble car and plasma welder seem to be "powered" by the same mysterious liquid.
+The bubble car appears to have a maximum altitude of about 100ft, and Flynn notices that both the bubble car and plasma welder seem to be "powered" by the same mysterious liquid.
 When the plasma torch ran out of liquid, it stopped working.
 The bubble car presumably works the same way.

-After spending a long rest spent hovering in the mist, it's time for some more exploration.
+After spending a long rest spent hovering in the mist, it's time for some more exploration, this time with the comfort and convenience of a flying car.
 Strangely, the party emerges from the mist some two and a half miles east of where they entered (above Area 8.)
 Ovek posits that they must have drifted while hovering.
 Nobody makes much of it, and the group decides to fly over to the previously inaccessible island (Area 17) and check it out.

 ## Area 17

 This island contains:

-* Two Eld guards, wich serve as test subjects for the bubble car's *fireball* ability.
+* Two Eld guards, which serve as test subjects for the bubble car's *fireball* ability.
 Turns out *fireballs* use a lot of fuel.

-* A utility building with nothing interesting inside.
+* A utility building with nothing of interesting inside.

 * A large fuel storage tank, which the party uses to refill both the bubble car and the plasma torch.